-The GENALERT command is used to send an alert to the hardware monitor.
+The GENALERT command is used to generate an alert which can be processed by the hardware monitor.
+This alert can be recorded in the hardware monitor data base, viewed on the Alert Dynamic screen, and available for all hardware monitor processing, depending on the hardware monitor SRFILTER setting.
 The task DSICRTR must be active in order to route alerts.
-The GENALERT command is generally used in a CLIST that is driven by message BNJ146I.
+The GENALERT command can be used in conjunction with message BNJ146I to forward alerts to a central host.
 The text of this message contains the necessary operands for GENALERT as described below.